 As mentioned above, a further source of uncertainty may arise from seasonally changing electrode contact resistances and the correspondingly changing number of quadrupoles for the inversions of one ERTM profile.
-Because the filtering process is applied independently to each data set, the filtered data sets may not consist of the same quadrupoles for each time instance.
-A time-lapse inversion approach to compute temporal differences would therefore be challenging, especially considering the low amount of readings according to the Wenner configuration and the low time continuity of our data sets (gaps in time), which may lead to the occurrence of artefacts.
-However, for the long-term perspective according to the use of end-of-summer measurements as discussed above, this uncertainty is small as differences in quadrupole numbers are small (below 1 % for SCH, LAH and CER and between 5 and 10 % for the other sites for the dates considered in Fig. 7).
-Moreover, our filtering procedure excludes data sets with more than 20 % filtered quadrupoles (i.e. most winter measurements at STO and LAH, cf. Fig. 5), which avoids extreme cases of comparing inversion results obtained from a different number of readings.
-However, for detailed process studies on shorter time-scales or at high temporal resolution, such as presented in Hilbich et al. (2011) for SCH, the same number of quadrupoles should be used for inversion to avoid inconsistencies and the occurrence of artefacts in the computed time-lapse differences.
-In such cases where data sets are derived from continuous monitoring at high temporal resolution, specific time-lapse inversion schemes may likely improve the tomograms significantly (as demonstrated by e.g. Doetsch et al., 2015).
+Because the filtering process is applied independently to each dataset, the filtered datasets may not consist of the same quadrupoles for each time instance.
+A time-lapse inversion approach to compute temporal differences would therefore be challenging, especially considering the low number of readings according to the Wenner configuration and the low time continuity of our datasets (gaps in time), which may lead to the occurrence of artefacts.
+However, for the long-term perspective according to the use of end-of-summer measurements as discussed above, this uncertainty is small as differences in quadrupole numbers are small (below 1 % for SCH, LAH, and CER and between 5 % and 10 % for the other sites for the dates considered in Fig. 7).
+Moreover, our filtering procedure excludes datasets with more than 20 % filtered quadrupoles (i.e. most winter measurements at STO and LAH; see Fig. 5), which avoids extreme cases of comparing inversion results obtained from a different number of readings.
+However, for detailed process studies on shorter timescales or at high temporal resolution, such as presented in Hilbich et al. (2011) for SCH, the same number of quadrupoles should be used for inversion to avoid inconsistencies and the occurrence of artefacts in the computed time-lapse differences.
+In such cases where datasets are derived from continuous monitoring at high temporal resolution, specific time-lapse inversion schemes may likely improve the tomograms significantly (as demonstrated by Doetsch et al., 2015).
 In our study, we excluded the interpretation of small-scale anomalies to reduce the uncertainty for the individual inversions.

-20 5.2 Temperature-resistivity relations
+5.2 Temperature-resistivity relations

-Hysteresis loops in both directions can be observed within our data set by plotting resistivity against temperature for each borehole location (cf. Figs. 8a, 8c).
-At SCH, visible hysteresis cycles are similar for both boreholes (13 m distant) close to the surface (0 - 1-m depths, not shown).
-However, at 1.2 and 1.6 m depths, only borehole SCH-5198 displays a similar (but less pronounced) hysteresis cycle, whereas borehole SCH-5000 exhibits a zero-curtain during freezing that results in a hysteresis cycle in the other direction (see Fig. S10 in the Supplement).
-In sediments, Tomaškovičová (2018) recorded a zero-curtain effect only during the freezing period, similarly to Fig. 8c but in contrast to Fig. 8a, while a thawing zero-curtain effect similar to Fig. 8a is reported by Hilbich et al. (2011), Pellet and Hauck (2017) and Supper et al. (2014).
-Different local ground effects contribute to the freezing/thawing hysteresis, e.g. pore connectivity, metastable nucleation, capillarity, and pore blocking (Tian et al., 2014), as well as the mineralogy - the carbonate content being an important factor according to Krautblatter et al. (2010) - are assumed to be responsible for these differences.
+Hysteresis loops in both directions can be observed within our dataset by plotting resistivity against temperature for each borehole location (see Fig. 8a, c).
+At SCH, visible hysteresis cycles are similar for both boreholes (13 m distant) close to the surface (0-1 m depths, not shown).
+However, at 1.2 and 1.6 m depths, only borehole SCH-5198 displays a similar (but less pronounced) hysteresis cycle, whereas borehole SCH-5000 exhibits a zero curtain during freezing that results in a hysteresis cycle in the other direction (see Fig. S10 in the Supplement).
+In sediments, Tomaškovičová (2018) recorded a zero-curtain effect only during the freezing period, similarly to Fig. 8c but in contrast to Fig. 8a, while a thawing zero-curtain effect similar to Fig. 8a is reported by Hilbich et al. (2011), Pellet and Hauck (2017), and Supper et al. (2014).
+Different local ground effects contribute to the freezing-thawing hysteresis, e.g. pore connectivity, metastable nucleation, capillarity, and pore blocking (Tian et al., 2014), as well as the mineralogy the carbonate content being an important factor according to Krautblatter et al. (2010) - are assumed to be responsible for these differences.